OWASP/DevGuide/03-Build/0x11-Cryptography.md

 [3] Again, this is a *chapter* on cryptography, not a book.
 The interested reader should see Menezes, et al mentioned in the References section.

-[4] A chosen plaintext attack (CPA) is a cryptoanalytic attack whereby an adversary has the ability to chose which plaintext he/she wishes to have encrypted along with the ability to observe the resulting ciphertexts.
+[4] A chosen plaintext attack (CPA) is a cryptoanalytic attack whereby an adversary has the ability to choose which plaintext he/she wishes to have encrypted along with the ability to observe the resulting ciphertexts.
 See the [Wikipedia "Chosen Plaintext Attack"](http://en.wikipedia.org/wiki/Chosen-plaintext_attack) article for further details.
 If you prefer something with more technical depth, try [CPA slide desk](http://cs.wellesley.edu/~cs310/lectures/CPA_slides_handouts.pdf) from the CS Dept of Wesley College.

 [5] In fact, according to Cryptix co-author, David Hopwood (see [http://www.users.zetnet.co.uk/hopwood/crypto/scan/ca.html](http://www.users.zetnet.co.uk/hopwood/crypto/scan/ca.html)) suggests that other cipher modes may not even make sense for asymmetric ciphers.
 Hopwood states: